danhetrick/ircpatch/README.md

     [6:29:29 5/29/2018 186s] wraithnix joined channel #patchnet (Chicago.IL.US.Undernet.org)

 Now, my channel relay network is up and running!
 If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, see who's online, and send private messages to each other.
+Everything displayed to the console will be contained in `/home/dhetrick/ircpatch.txt`.

 ## Message of the Day (MOTD)